-- 1. Resolution No. 6, if passed, will empower the Directors of the Company from the date of this Annual General Meeting until the date of the next Annual General Meeting of the Company, or the date by which the next Annual General Meeting of the Company is required by law to be held or such authority is varied or revoked by the Company in a general meeting, whichever is earlier, to issue shares, make or grant instruments convertible into shares, and to issue shares pursuant to such instruments, up to a number not exceeding, in total, 50% of the total number of issued shares (excluding treasury shares and subsidiary holdings), of which up to 20% may be issued other than on a pro-rata basis to existing shareholders of the Company. - For determining the aggregate number of shares that may be issued, the percentage of issued shares in the capital of the Company will be calculated based on the total number of issued shares (excluding treasury shares and subsidiary holdings) in the capital of the Company at the time this Resolution is passed after adjusting for new shares arising from the conversion or exercise of the Instruments or any convertible securities, the exercise of share options or the vesting of share awards outstanding or subsisting at the time when this Resolution is passed, and any subsequent consolidation or subdivision of shares. - Resolution No. 7, if passed, will empower the Directors of the Company, from the date of this Annual General Meeting until the date of the next Annual General Meeting of the Company, or the date by which the next Annual General Meeting of the Company is required by law to be held or such authority is varied or revoked by the Company in a general meeting, whichever is earlier, to issue shares in the Company pursuant to the release of awards under the OKH Share Plan up to a number not exceeding in total (for the entire duration of the OKH Share Plan) 15% of the total number of issued shares (excluding treasury shares and subsidiary holdings) in the capital of the Company from time to time. - 3.
-Resolution No. 8, if passed, will empower the Directors of the Company, from the date of this Annual General Meeting until the earliest of (i) the date on which the next Annual General Meeting of the Company is held or required by law to be held, (ii) the date on which the authority conferred by this mandate is revoked or varied by shareholders in general meeting, or (iii) the date on which the Company has purchased the maximum number of shares mandated under this mandate, to purchase or otherwise acquire issued ordinary shares in the capital of the Company by way of Market Purchases or Off-Market Purchases of up to 10% of the total number of issued ordinary shares (excluding treasury shares and subsidiary holdings, if any) in the capital of the Company.
-For more information on this resolution, please refer to the Appendix to the Annual Report dated 4 October 2022. - 4.
-Resolutions 9 and 10 are to subject the continued appointment of Mr Lim Eng Hoe who has served as an Independent Director for an aggregate period of more than 9 years to a two-tier voting process in accordance with Rule 210(5)(d)(iii) of the Listing Manual which took effect on 1 January 2022.
+1. Resolution No. 6, if passed, will empower the Directors of the Company from the date of this Annual General Meeting until the date of the next Annual General Meeting of the Company, or the date by which the next Annual General Meeting of the Company is required by law to be held or such authority is varied or revoked by the Company in a general meeting, whichever is earlier, to issue shares, make or grant instruments convertible into shares, and to issue shares pursuant to such instruments, up to a number not exceeding, in total, 50% of the total number of issued shares (excluding treasury shares and subsidiary holdings), of which up to 20% may be issued other than on a pro-rata basis to existing shareholders of the Company.

+For determining the aggregate number of shares that may be issued, the percentage of issued shares in the capital of the Company will be calculated based on the total number of issued shares (excluding treasury shares and subsidiary holdings) in the capital of the Company at the time this Resolution is passed after adjusting for new shares arising from the conversion or exercise of the Instruments or any convertible securities, the exercise of share options or the vesting of share awards outstanding or subsisting at the time when this Resolution is passed, and any subsequent consolidation or subdivision of shares.

+2. Resolution No. 7, if passed, will empower the Directors of the Company, from the date of this Annual General Meeting until the earliest of (i) the date on which the next Annual General Meeting of the Company is held or required by law to be held, (ii) the date on which the authority conferred by this mandate is revoked or varied by shareholders in general meeting, or (iii) the date on which the Company has purchased the maximum number of shares mandated under this mandate, to purchase or otherwise acquire issued ordinary shares in the capital of the Company by way of Market Purchases or Off-Market Purchases of up to 10% of the total number of issued ordinary shares (excluding treasury shares and subsidiary holdings, if any) in the capital of the Company.
+For more information on this resolution, please refer to the Appendix to the Annual Report dated 3 October 2023.
-For the purpose of Resolution 10, in accordance with Rule 210(5)(d)(iii) of the Listing Manual, the Directors and the CEO of the Company, and their respective associates, must not accept appointment as proxies unless specific instructions as to voting are given.

-The Board of the Company and the Nominating Committee have evaluated the participation of Mr Lim Eng Hoe at Board and Board Committees meetings and determined that Mr Lim continues to possess independent thinking and the ability to exercise objective judgement on corporate matters independently.

-Resolutions 9 and 10, if passed, will enable Mr Lim Eng Hoe to continue his appointment as Independent Director (unless the appointments have been changed subsequent to the AGM) pursuant to Rule 210(5)(d)(iii) of the Listing Manual of the SGX-ST (which took effect on 1 January 2022) and Provision 2.1 of the Code of Corporate Governance 2018, and the approvals shall remain in force until the earlier of (a) his retirement or resignation; or (b) the conclusion of the third AGM of the Company.
-Otherwise, Mr Lim shall be deemed non-independent pursuant to Rule 210(5)(d)(iii) with effect from 31 October 2022.
-Accordingly, he will be re-designated as Non-Executive Non-Independent Directors with effect from 31 October 2022.

-In the event of the re-designation arising from the above which resulted in independent directors comprising of less than one-third of the Board pursuant to Rule 210(5)(c) of the Listing Manual, the Company shall endeavour to fil the vacancy within two months, but in any case not later than three months.